A Deterministic Almost-Tight Distributed Algorithm for Approximating Single-Source Shortest Paths: Deterministic Hop Set Construction

-To finish the proof of \Cref{lem:hop_reduction_additive_error} we show in the next lemma that $ F $ has the properties we demanded, i.e., in the shortcut graph $ H $ which consists of $ G $ and the additional edges of $ F $, we can approximate shortest paths with reduced number of hops.
+To finish the proof of \Cref{lem:hop_reduction_additive_error} we show in the next lemma that $ F $ has the properties we demanded, i.e., in the shortcut graph $ H $ which consists of $ G $ and the additional edges of $ F $, we can approximate shortest paths using a reduced number of hops.

 \begin{lemma} For every pair of nodes $ u, v \in V $ such that $ \dist (u, v, G) < \infty $, the graph $ H = G \cup F $ contains a path $ \pi' $ from $ u $ to $ v $ of weight $ w (\pi', H) \leq (1 + \epsilon) \dist (u, v, G) + \beta $ consisting of $ | \pi' | \leq (p+1) \lceil \dist (u, v, G) / \Delta \rceil $ edges. \end{lemma}